Shape-Preserving Prediction for Stationary Functional Time Series: Models, Algorithms, and Shape Similarity

 \subsection{State-space model for warping functions}

-Since $(\gamma_n\colon n\in\mathbb{N})$ are not in a linear space, linear methods are not appropriate.
-Therefore we need to consider the manifold structure of warping functions.
-To do so, we study the SRSFs of $(\gamma_n\colon n\in\mathbb{N})$, whose manifold structure is the positive orthant of a sphere.
-We propose a state-space model with the following assumptions.
+{Phase variation, which pertains to the variation of locations of curve features, is captured by the warping functions $\{\gamma_n(t)\colon n\in\mathbb{N}\}$}.
+Since $\{\gamma_n(t)\colon n\in\mathbb{N}\}$ are defined in an infinite dimensional non-linear {manifold}, linear methods are not appropriate for the prediction of $\{\gamma_n(t)\colon n\in\mathbb{N}\}$.
+Note that it is computationally intractable to predict warping functions in the infinite dimensional {manifold} $\Gamma$. {Hence, we propse to employ non-linear dimensional reduction techniques, and develop the state-space model with the following assumptions.} \begin{itemize} \item The process $\{\gamma_n(t)\colon n\in\mathbb{N}\}$ is driven by a Markov chain, which is irreducible, ergodic, and of finite states.
+Each state $c_n$ of the Markov chain is associated with a fixed prototype warping function $b_{c_n}(t)$. $\gamma_n(t)$ can be expressed as the summation of one prototype and a random error function $u_n(t)$. \item The random error functions $\{u_n(t)\colon n\in\mathbb{N}\}$ are of mean zero, and given $c_n$, $u_n(t)$ is independent of $c_m$ and $u_{m}(t)$, $m\ne n$, and are such that the resulting function $\gamma_n(t)$ is still a warping function. \end{itemize} Suppose the Markov chain has $g$ states, then each state $c_n$ can be represented by a state-indicating row vector $\omega_n$, which is $g$-dimensional satisfying $\omega_{n,c_n}=1$ and $\omega_{n,i}=0$, for $i\ne c_n$.
+Denote $P$ as the transition probability matrix.
+The state-space model is specified as follows

-\begin{itemize} \item The process is driven by a Markov chain, and each state $c_n$ of the Markov chain is associated with a fixed prototype warping function. \item The hidden Markov chain is an irreducible and ergodic process with a finite number of states; \item $u_n$'s are random error functions with $E[u_n]=0$, and given $c_n$, $u_n$ is independent of $c_m$ and $u_{m}$, $m\ne n$, and are such that the resulting functions $(\gamma_n\colon n\in\mathbb{N})$ are still warping functions. \end{itemize} Assume the Markov chain has $g$ states, then each state $c_n$ can be represented by a state-indicating vector $\omega_n$. $\omega_{n}$ is a $g$-dimensional vector, satisfying $\omega_{n,c_n}=1$ and $\omega_{n,i}=0$, for $i\ne c_n$.
-The state-space model is specified as follows:
+The second equation is an analogue of the fPC representation of functions in $L^2[0,1]$.
+The prototypes $\{b_j(t)\colon j=1,\ldots,g\}$ can be viewed as a series of basis functions of $\Gamma$, and the state-space model is a discrete approximation of the continuous evolution of warping functions.
+The number of prototypes depends on the variability of warping functions.
+Under high variability, a large number of prototypes are typically needed to approximate true dynamic process $\{\gamma_n(t)\colon n\in\mathbb{N}\}$ well by the state-space process.

-here, $(b_j\colon j=1,\ldots,g)$ are the prototype warping functions.
-These prototypes can be viewed as a series of basis functions of $\Gamma$. $P$ is the $g\times g$ stochastic transition probability matrix of the Markov chain.
+\begin{remark}In this state-space model, warping functions are driven by hidden states and it is not needed to employ linear models to account for its functional variability, and consequently, there is no need to transform warping functions between linear and non-linear spaces. \end{remark}